Home » CTET Exam 2025 » What is the difference between CTET...

 What is CTET?

-CTET stands for the Central Teacher Eligibility Test, which is a national-level examination conducted by the Central Board of Secondary Education (CBSE) in India.
-The CTET exam is conducted to assess the eligibility of candidates who want to become teachers in various central government schools, including Kendriya Vidyalayas and Jawahar Navodaya Vidyalayas, as well as schools under the administrative control of the Union Territories.
+CTET, or the Central Teacher Eligibility Test, is a national-level exam conducted by the Central Board of Secondary Education (CBSE) in India.
+It is designed to assess the eligibility of candidates aspiring to become teachers in central government schools such as Kendriya Vidyalayas (KVS), Jawahar Navodaya Vidyalayas (JNVs), and other schools under the administrative control of Union Territories.
+Qualifying CTET is an essential requirement for teaching positions in these institutions.

 What is State TET?